 The first settlement was established in 1824 by Oblate Fathers on a site three miles south of the present town.
 Priests are said to have planted an orange grove that was one of the first citrus experiments in the lower Rio Grande Valley.
-Mission has since become a center for the citrus industry and celebrates this with the Texas Citrus Fiesta in January.
-Other events include the South Texas Outdoor Life Festival and the Texas Butterfly Festival in October.
+Events include the Texas Citrus Fiesta in January, South Texas Outdoor Life Festival and the Texas Butterfly Festival in October.

 John H. Shary, known as the father of the Texas citrus industry, built his home, the Mansion on Shary in Mission.
 Later, the home was a residence for Gov. and Mrs. Allan Shivers.
 Open by appointment only.
-Admission charge.
 Four miles north on Shary Road.
 (F.M.
 494).
-956/432-8036.
+Call 956/432-8036.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.